pret/pokeplatinum/docs/maps/README.md

   trees, etc.
 - **NARC**: Nitro ARChive, a file format used by Nintendo DS games to store files.
   (think archive as in a `.tar` file, a file that contains files)
-- **NSBCA/NSBTA**: a file format used to store animations for 3D models for the Nintendo DS.
+- **NSBCA/NSBTP/NSBTA**: file formats used to store animations for 3D models for the Nintendo DS.
 See [apicula's documentation](https://raw.githubusercontent.com/scurest/nsbmd_docs/master/nsbmd_docs.txt) for more information.
 - **NSBMD**: a file format used to store 3D models, textures and palettes for the